Readings, Global Literature

 Week 15

-Tuesday, December 5: In class project workshops.
+Tuesday, December 3: In class project workshops for the Second Project.

-Second Projects due by the end of the day on Friday, December 8 (11:59 PM).
+Second Projects due by the end of the day on Friday, December 6 (11:59 PM).

 Finals, Week 16

-Our final exam period will be Tuesday, Dec 12, 2:00 – 4:30 PM.
+Our final exam period will be Thursday, December 12th, from 11:00 AM to 12:30 PM.

 We’ll be sharing our favorite projects from the semester and reflecting on the arc of the course.
 Individual reflections will be posted to WordPress, and I’ll ask you to talk through your Reflection during the Final Exam meeting.
 This is our final class conversation reflecting on the semester.
 (Treat each of the options below as Reflections posts; you may complete up to all three of these Reflections posts this week if you so choose.
 If you’d prefer not to talk during our Final Exam meeting, you can prepare an audio or video recording beforehand and put it in your post (60-90 seconds), or contact me for other presentation options.)